Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Conclusions

 Our work invites further study of classical systems with periodic driving and dissipation that are spatially localized at the boundaries.
 For instance, while integrable systems coupled at their boundaries to thermal reservoirs typically exhibit ballistic transport~\cite{dhar2018}, the effect of a coherent boundary drive on these systems is largely unexplored.
 Along these lines, it would be interesting to study whether approximately integrable systems such as the FPUT chain at low energies, which are known to display slow relaxation towards equipartition of energy amongst normal modes~\cite{matsuyama2015,danieli2019}, harbor non-equilibrium stationary states with anomalous dynamics in the boundary-driven dissipative setting.
+Given that many nonlinear classical systems can be realized within the framework of nonlinear electric transmission networks~\cite{kengne2022}, our work also provides motivation for the experimental study of boundary-driven dissipative classical arrays.

 Returning to the primary motivation for this study, a natural question is whether our results can provide insight into the dynamics of interacting circuit QED arrays.
 Specifically, the classical system considered here recovers the phenomenology of driven-dissipative quantum chains, which display a transition from a transmitting regime at low driving amplitudes to a non-transmitting regime at higher driving strengths~\cite{fitzpatrick2017,fedorov2021}.
 That a similar transition is found (albeit with additional intervening regimes) in our classical model suggests that the experimentally observed transition is operating in the semiclassical regime of large photon number where quantum fluctuations are strongly suppressed.